nguyentungg/DesignPatterns/README.md

   - Your game has a number of objects or systems that need to run simultaneously.
   - Each object’s behavior is mostly independent of the others.
   - The objects need to be simulated over time.
+  - In your game application, you’ll often update each object’s behavior one frame at a time.

 - **Keep in Mind:**